open-contracting-extensions/public-private-partnerships/docs/framework.md

 **Example**: See [section I.10](#i-10-project-approval-dates) for JSON and flattened examples of the `milestones` building block.

 #### I.12.3.
 Implementation milestones - Date of commissioning

-Contract Milestones (Estimated and Actual) - Date of commissioning

 > The testing and inspection of the completed works to verify that the works are ready for commercial operation. ([Source](https://pppknowledgelab.org/glossary#Commissioning))